AndresDevvv/spotify-lyrics/README.md

 # Spotify Lyrics API

-This project provides an unofficial API to fetch song lyrics from Spotify.
+This provides an unofficial API to fetch song lyrics from Spotify.
 It uses an undocumented internal endpoint, so use it at your own risk.

 ## Features